US Fulbright Logo

 Candidate Profile

-Preference will be given to students who are enrolled in a graduate program at a university in the U.S. at the time of application.
+Preference will be given to students enrolled in a graduate program at a university in the U.S. at the time of application.
 Familiarity with Sicily’s economic context and social background will be a priority selection requirement during the candidate’s evaluation process.

 Eligibility